You can use the version script to cut a new documentation version based on the latest content in the

 Most of the times, you don't need versioning and it will just increase your build time and introduces complexity to your codebase.
 Versioning is best suited for website with high-traffic and rapid changes in documentation between version.
-If your documentation rarely changes, don't version.
+If your documentation rarely changes, don't add versions to the website.

-To better understand how versioning works and see if it suits your needs, you can read up below.
+To better understand how versioning works and see if it suits your needs, you can read on below.

 The table below explains how a versioned file maps to its version and the generated URL.